A former Rolling Stone says the Met has his stolen guitar. The museum disputes it

 Now, Taylor and his team believe it has reappeared.
 The Met says provenance records show no evidence the guitar ever belonged to Taylor.

-“This guitar has a long and well-documented history of ownership,” museum spokesperson Ann Ballis said.
+“This guitar has a long and well-documented history of ownership,” museum spokesperson Ann Bailis said.

 Taylor’s partner and business manager, Marlies Damming, said the Met should make the guitar “available for inspection.”